 Extraction, the surgical removal of a tooth, is something that Dr. Cederbaum will try to avoid whenever possible.
 Typically, we’ll try to repair the damaged or infected tooth by using root canal therapy and protecting it with a dental crown.
-Although, wisdom tooth extraction is sometimes the best route to restore your dental health.
+Although, if you have an impacted wisdom tooth, an extraction is sometimes the best route to restore your dental health.

-As far as extracting wisdom teeth goes, most people lack the space needed to accommodate all of their teeth.
-In these situations, extraction will help you avoid severe medical issues from occurring in the future.
+When it comes to your wisdom teeth, most people lack the space needed to accommodate all of their teeth.
+In these situations, extraction will help you avoid complicated issues from occurring in the future.